GRAND TETONS: Winter in Grand Teton Photography Workshop

 Cost is per person, double occupancy from Jackson, Wyoming.
 (JAC)

 2024 – 4 Spaces Available

 PRIVATE TOUR OPTION

 This tour is available as a private trip for any size group.
 The tour cost will vary with the number of people and any custom requests.

-Highlights of GRAND TETONS: Christmas in Grand Teton Photography Workshop
+Highlights of GRAND TETONS: Winter in Grand Teton Photography Workshop

-Description of GRAND TETONS: Christmas in Grand Teton Photography Workshop
+Description of GRAND TETONS: Winter in Grand Teton Photography Workshop

 This workshop will explore Grand Teton National Park, the National Elk Wildlife Refuge, and the Jackson Hole area after Thanksgiving and before Christmas.
 We will be photographing winter landscape scenes, wildlife, and Jackson Hole decorated for Christmas.
 If you have never seen Jackson Hole and Grand Teton in winter, you are in for an amazing treat!
 It is beyond words.

 Trumpeter Swans, Red Fox, Moose, Bighorn Sheep, Elk, Bald Eagles, and more will keep us constantly vigile.
 Deep snow on the Tetons with mountain glow will beckon our wide angle lenses.
 A full moon and waning gibbous moon are rising at great times as well for some moonrise images.